Papers: [Patent of Arms]

 A Drawing of Margeurite Tydder

-William Dunbar celebrated the arrival of the southerner with many poems, Now Fayre, Fayrest of Every Fayre declaring:
+William Dunbar celebrated the arrival of the southerner with many poems; Now Fayre, Fayrest of Every Fayre declared:

 Sweet lusty lusum lady clere,